 Vickie is nationally and internationally recognized for her work on shared governance, peer review, transformational leadership, innovations to bring about clinical transformation and technology integration to facilitate improvement in patient outcomes Vickie has consulted and lectured in the Caribbean Community Secretariat (CARICOM) to help bring the tenets of cultural empowerment and excellence in nursing to Jamaica, British Virgin Islands, St. Kitts and Nevis, Suriname, Belize, and Trinidad and Tabago.

 Fran Hicks is an experienced nurse executive with a background that includes clinical practice, teaching, academic administration, board leadership, and experience as a healthcare consultant.
 Her clients include healthcare organizations, nursing associations, regulatory agencies, state governmental agencies, academic institutions, corporate boards in the public and private sectors, and individuals.
-She is committed to facilitating organizations in the development of programs designed to achieve desired outcomes and sustainability to achieve Magnet® Pathway to Excellence® designations.
+Dr. Hicks is committed to facilitating organizations in the development of programs designed to achieve desired outcomes and sustainability to achieve Magnet® Pathway to Excellence® designations.
+Fran has maintained an interest in working with organizations that have faced challenges and are committed to success.

-Fran brings a unique perspective that incorporates her years of educational clinical experience and her strong foundation in education principals; professional practice theory, principles and standards; and practical implementation of change projects.
+Fran brings a unique perspective that incorporates her years of educational clinical practice and her strong foundation in educational principles; theoretical and conceptual drivers of professional practice, principles, standards and regulation; and practical implementation of change projects.
 Fran focuses on the advancement of professional nursing practice through development and evaluation of professional practice models and care delivery systems.
-She also has unique experience in program evaluation, outcomes measurement, research, grant writing, peer review, strategic planning and continued competence.
+Dr. Hicks has unique experience in program evaluation, outcomes measurement, research, grant writing, peer review, strategic planning and continued competence.

-Fran has a proven track record of effective national leadership and philanthropy in a variety of organizations.
+Fran has a successful record of effective national leadership and philanthropy in a variety of organizations.
 She has over a decade of affiliation with the Magnet® and Pathway to Excellence® Programs.

 Kathleen Stolzenberger is a nationally recognized nurse leader who is widely respected for her expertise and influence in advancing professional nursing practice.
 Her career spans both academic and clinical appointments in progressive leadership roles.
 She served as President of the Connecticut League for Nursing for several years and was actively involved in forging statewide coalitions to advance nursing education.